Curiosity-Driven Science Books for Kids

 Plan a science-themed birthday party using The Little Thesis.
 Six stations, team activities, and a Junior Researcher certificate for every guest.

-Combat summer learning loss with structured coloring activities.
-A week-by-week summer schedule using The Little Thesis to maintain research and thinking skills.
+Combat summer learning loss with a week-by-week schedule using The Little Thesis to keep research and thinking skills sharp all summer.

 Discover how Curious Cat from The Little Thesis teaches children that asking questions is the foundation of all research and critical thinking.